These condos are great and so cheap, what’s the catch?

 Please call us to arrange your private tour or join us in one of our group tours.
 It is advised that you select one or two units you are interested in at least 5 business days before.
 This way we can notify the tenants and you are ensured to view the inside of the unit you are interested.
 There are also vacant model condos available that you can see.

 Do foreigners pay more property taxes than Florida citizens?

 This is a common misconception.
 If your property in Florida is your “primary residence” only then will the US government give you a small tax break off their assessed property value for taxes.
 Everyone else including investors in Florida who do not use the property they are purchasing as a primary residence will be charged the taxes on the full assessed value of the property with no discount.
 Thus, overall the answer to this question is NO, foreigners do not pay more property taxes, Florida primary residents just get a small tax break.

 Will I have to report and pay taxes in both the U.S and Canada?

-You will have to report your income in both countries, however, you will only pay your taxes in ONE country.
+As stated by our cross border accountants, you will have to report your income in both countries, however, you will only pay your taxes in ONE country.
 If you pay them in the U.S, Canada will give you a foreign tax credit.
 This means you are NOT paying double taxes or more tax than you would if you purchased a property in Canada.